-The St. Anthony City Council voted Tuesday night to pay Diamond Reynolds and her 4-year-old daughter $675,000.
-Reynolds will receive another $125,000 from the League of Minnesota Cities Insurance Trust and the city of Roseville where Reynolds was detained by police.
+The St. Anthony City Council voted Tuesday night to pay $675,000 to Diamond Reynolds and her daughter, who was 4 when Castile was shot.
+Reynolds will also receive $125,000 from the League of Minnesota Cities Insurance Trust and the city of Roseville where Reynolds was detained by police.

-Castile was driving in Falcon Heights in July 2016, when a St. Anthony police officer pulled him over and shot him after he told the officer he was armed.
-Reynolds streamed the aftermath of the shooting live on Facebook.
+Castile was driving in Falcon Heights in July 2016 when Officer Jeronimo Yanez pulled him over and shot him after he said he was armed.
+Reynolds streamed the shooting's aftermath live on Facebook.

 Members of the newly created commission to regulate ethics laws for Wisconsin office holders and lobbyists are beginning their work with the simplest of tasks: deciding on a name.
 Weightier decisions aren't far...More >>